longhoag/f1-service-system-v1/README.md

 ```
 "Show me the Monaco circuit"
-"What are the DRS rules?"
+"What are regulations on tyres"
-"Display Silverstone and explain the points system"
 "What is the minimum car weight?"
 ```